Rasmussen invariant, Slice-Bennequin inequality, and sliceness of knots: Sliceness of knots

 Given a knot $K$, denote by $\GD_K(t)$ its Alexander polynomial.
 M.~Freedman proved~\cite{Freedman-concordance} that if $\GD_K(t)=1$, then $K$ is topologically locally-flatly slice.
-We used Knotscape~\cite{Knotscape} to list all knots with up to 16 crossings that have $\GD=1$.
-In total, there are $699$ such knots.
+We used Knotscape~\cite{Knotscape} to list all the non-alternating knots with up to 16 crossings that have $\GD=1$.
+In total, there are $699$ such knots (not counting the mirror images).
 The first one of them has 11 crossings (see Table~\ref{tbl:num-non-slice}).
+We did not consider alternating knots, since the Rasmussen invariant equals the signature for them (see Theorem~\ref{thm:Rasmussen-main}) and the signature is known to be $0$ when $\GD=1$.

 Next, we used {\tt KhoHo}, a program for computing and studying Khovanov homology~\cite{Me-KhoHo}, to find the homology of all the knots with $\GD=1$.
 Fortunately for us, most of the knots considered (in particular, all knots with at most $15$ crossings) have homological width $3$.
-42 knots with 16 crossings have homological width $4$, but satisfy the condition of~\ref{prop:s-from-Kh}.
-Hence, we can deduce the Rasmussen invariant of these knots from their homology using~\eqref{eq:s-equation}.
+There are 42 knots with 16 crossings and homological width $4$ that satisfy the condition of~\ref{prop:s-from-Kh}.
+Hence, one can use~\eqref{eq:s-equation} to deduce the Rasmussen invariant of these knots from their homology.

-There are only two knots with 16 crossings and $\GD=1$, for which~\ref{prop:s-from-Kh} can not be applied.
-They are $16n_{864894}$ and $16n_{925408}$ (see Table~\ref{tbl:16n_864894-knot}).
-Their Rasmussen invariant can either be $0$ or $2$.
-Hence, the last entry in Table~\ref{tbl:num-non-slice} can range from 65 to 67.
+There are only two knots with 16 crossings and $\GD=1$, for which the assumption of~\ref{prop:s-from-Kh} fails.
+They are $16^n_{864894}$ and $16^n_{925408}$.
+As it turns out, both of them satisfy the condition of Lemma~\ref{lem:rank-difference} and, hence, \eqref{eq:s-equation} is still applicable.
+Their Rasmussen invariants are both $0$.

-As it turns out, 82 (possibly 84) knots with up to 16 crossings have Alexander polynomial 1 and non-zero Rasmussen invariant.
-Theorem~\ref{thm:Rasmussen-main} implies the following. \begin{propos} All knots with up to 15 crossings from Table~\ref{tbl:non-slice} as well as 65 knots with 16 crossings are topologically locally-flatly slice, but not smoothly slice. \end{propos}
+In total, 82 knots with up to 16 crossings have Alexander polynomial 1 and non-zero Rasmussen invariant.
+Theorem~\ref{thm:Rasmussen-main} implies the following. \begin{proposition} All knots with up to 15 crossings from Table~\ref{tbl:non-slice} as well as 65 knots with 16 crossings are topologically locally-flatly slice, but not smoothly slice. \end{proposition}